All in the Mix

 “Ko-Ko’s” melody is a short introduction to blowing and “Marshmallow’s” melody is a full 64-bar chorus.
 It may seem like that between the faster tempo, the actual faster rate of notes, and the length of the melody, “Marshmallow” would be the harder piece to learn and play.

 In reality, if I had to choose between the two melodies to teach any group of amateur musicians I would unhesitatingly choose “Marshmallow” as easier.
-The rhythm in “Ko-Ko” is in the cracks of the beat, whereas “Marshmallow” is right on.
+The rhythm in “Ko-Ko” is hard to reduce to an even beat, whereas “Marshmallow” is right on.
 There are many accurate transcriptions of “Marshmallow” - despite its speed, it is almost made for easy transcribing - but who even really knows what “Ko-Ko” is?
 (It isn’t correct in the Charlie Parker Omnibook, for example.)

 Also, compare Max Roach’s solo chorus with Denzil Best’s solemnly straight drum intro.
 (Best actually happens to be black).
 And both Roach and Gillespie (on piano) volley fiercely behind Bird’s solo in a way that is of no interest to the Tristano school.

 This sounds like I am beginning to disparage “Marshmallow,” which is not what I am meaning to do.
-“Marshmallow” is fantastic, and I am so happy to finally know it.
-It is just stunning that Marsh and Konitz could figure out how to do something new with "Ko-Ko" so soon - just four years later!
+It is stunning that Marsh and Konitz could figure out how to do something new with "Ko-Ko" so soon - just four years later!

 So when Gillespie said that